GerHobbelt/json5/README.md

-This JavaScript library is a derivative of the official reference implementation for JSON5 parsing and serialization libraries, where this derivative includes a few extra features: these extras are marked with XXXXXXXXX in the feature list further below.
+This JavaScript library is a derivative of the official reference implementation for JSON5 parsing and serialization libraries, where this derivative includes a few extra features: these extras are marked with 🎷🍓 in the feature list further below.

 [Build Status]: https://travis-ci.org/GerHobbelt/json5